Environmental Law, Energy, and Land Use

 Jon represents clients in both administrative and judicial proceedings, including matters before the California Air Resources Board (CARB) and Air Districts, the State and Regional Water Boards, the California Department of Toxic Substances Control, the California Department of Public Health, the California Department of Conservation, the California Public Utilities Commission, the California Energy Commission, the California Coastal Commission, the San Francisco Bay Area Conservation and Development Commission (BCDC), the State Lands Commission, U.S. EPA, the U.S. Army Corps of Engineers, the U.S. Nuclear Regulatory Commission, local governments, and other agencies.

-Jon's clients include project developers, land owners, solar companies, mining companies, concrete suppliers, oil and gas companies, hospitality companies, water utilities, automobile manufacturers, chemical manufacturers, biotechnology companies, modular building manufacturers, scrap metal recyclers, hazardous waste and solid waste landfills, local governments, and nonprofit organizations.
+Jon's clients include project developers, land owners, solar companies, mining companies, concrete suppliers, oil and gas companies, hotels and hospitality companies, water utilities, automobile manufacturers, chemical manufacturers, biotechnology companies, modular building manufacturers, scrap metal recyclers, hazardous waste and solid waste landfills, local governments, and nonprofit organizations.